Find the scholarship that's the right fit for you

 Professional accreditation

-This course will pursue accreditation with Engineers Australia at Professional Engineer level and also with the Australian Computer Society at Professional level.
+This course will pursue accreditation with Engineers Australia at Professional Engineer level and with the Australian Computer Society at Professional level.

 Admission to this course is based on an entrance rank.
 A rank can be achieved by the following means: